Intersectionality: Healthcare

-Historical medical exploitation are continuing to inform health disparities today.
+Historical medical exploitation continues to inform health disparities today.
 The Tuskegee Syphilis Study, in which Black men were denied treatment for syphilis without their consent or knowledge, and the forced sterilization of Indigenous and Latina women, driven by the eugenics movement, racial and colonial control, and targeting through welfare and public health programs, are all examples of systemic medical abuse.
 These events have contributed to longstanding distrust in healthcare institutions among marginalized communities.
 Additionally, medical research has historically excluded people of color, women, and disabled individuals from clinical trials, resulting in gaps in knowledge about how various treatments affect these populations.
 This underrepresentation persists in many areas of research and contributes to unequal health outcomes today.

-Loretta Ross and the SisterSong Collective suggest that healthcare policies disproportionately affect Black, Indigenous, and Latina women, highlighting the importance of applying an intersectional lens in policy-making.
-This ensures that systematic disparities are identified and addressed to create equitable healthcare policies and resources for marginalized communities.
-The Women's Institute for Science, Equity and Race advocates for the disaggregation of data in order to highlight intersectional identities in all kinds of research.
-Additional organizations such as the National Black Women's Reproductive Justice Agenda, the Black Mamas Matter Alliance, and the Disability Justice Collective also work to center intersectionality in health justice advocacy, public policy, and community-driven research efforts.

 Immigration

-The African American Policy Forum (AAPF) has advocated for an intersectional approach to immigration policy, considering factors such as race, marriage and gender.
+The African American Policy Forum (AAPF) has advocated for an intersectional approach to immigration policy, considering factors such as race, marriage, and gender.
 The AAPF says that immigrant women's lives are often threatened by abusive spouses who are already citizens, and yet such women cannot divorce their spouses for two years if they seek permanent resident status.
 According to the AAPF, the law currently includes "no exceptions for battered women who often faced the risk of serious injury and death on the one hand, or deportation on the other".